process-analytics/bpmn-visualization-js/docs/contributors/mxgraph-integration.md

 are inserted into the `mxGraph` model:
 - `vertex` for BPMN Shapes
 - `edge` for BPMN Edges

+For more details, see [BPMN Support - How To](./bpmn-support-how-to.md).

 ## Logical Groups of BPMN Elements